Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/README.md

     and flags to streamline workflow, while being able to provide assistance and troubleshooting to other students using `pyenv` and `pipenv`

-A software engineer could demonstrate mastery of this technical skill at the E level by providing an excerpt from their terminal window to show that they can install the project's dependencies using `pipenv`, pick a version of Python using `pyenv, show the selected version of Python with `pyenv`, and then run either the program or the test suite through the use of `pyenv` and `pipenv`.
+A software engineer can demonstrate the mastery of this technical skill at the E level by providing an excerpt from their terminal window showing that they can install the project's dependencies using `pipenv`, pick a version of Python using `pyenv, show the selected version of Python with `pyenv`, and run either the program or the test suite through the use of `pyenv` and `pipenv`.

 ## Problems with the Assessment

 If you have any problems with this assessment sheet, then please create an issue in this repository using the "Issues" link at the top of this site.
-Before this assignment is submitted by the due date, all of the issues in this repository should have been assigned to a team member, discussed, handled, marked as resolved, and then closed.
+Before this assignment is submitted by the due date, all the issues in this repository should have been assigned to a team member, discussed, handled, marked as resolved, and then closed.